There is nothing that strikes terror in the hearts of new moms more than the idea of her baby catching the flu.

 This year’s flu strain is no joke.
 It may not be at pandemic proportions yet, but it is particularly severe and uniquely widespread.
-Not only that, this year’s vaccine only has an estimated 10% efficacy rate.
-So far, there are 20 flu-related pediatric deaths in the U.S. and countless hospitalizations.
+Not only that, as I’m writing this post, this year’s vaccine only has an estimated 10% efficacy rate.
 For the mother of a baby under a year old, these facts are disconcerting.

 First things first.
 Know thy enemy.
 This strain’s symptoms are severe, but very common.
 Your child may have the flu if she displays these symptoms: